brandleesee/ePSXe64Ubuntu/README.md

 - [x] lock-to-launcher instructions
 - [x] interactive Back Up function
 - [x] quiet script, removes clutter from screen
+- [ ] to fix cloning from git, ref #2
+- [ ] to test if script works after do-release-upgrade
+- [ ] to test if script works on clean install of Ubuntu 18.04
 - [ ] to add automatic log function saving output in separate text file
 - [ ] to include support for gaming pads
 - [ ] to test & add more shaders